msbemba/microsoft-365-docs/microsoft-365/security/defender/prerequisites.md

 - Microsoft 365 E5 or A5
 - Microsoft 365 E3 with the Microsoft 365 E5 Security add-on
+- Microsoft 365 E3 with the Enterprise Mobility + Security E5 add-on
 - Microsoft 365 A3 with the Microsoft 365 A5 Security add-on
 - Windows 10 Enterprise E5 or A5
 - Windows 11 Enterprise E5 or A5